Alkhattabaziz/Run-DeepSeekAI-Locally/README.md

 1- Go to https://ollama.com/library/deepseek-r1

-2- choose the new model then copy the related command
+2- Choose the new model then copy the related command

-3- run it in the terminal
+3- Run it in the terminal

 3- Refresh the webpage, then choose the new model